About the AIC

 Our solution was to create the AIC.
 In alignment with Janelia’s philosophy of encouraging bold science, the AIC welcomes proposals with high-risk/high-gain projects.
 In fact, the AIC serves as an ideal platform for researchers to test out their novel ideas with the emerging microscopy technologies, fully supported by Janelia’s in-house imaging experts and research infrastructure.

 Scientists interested in doing research at the AIC are required to submit a brief application that will be evaluated through a two-tier peer review process.
 We plan to announce a Call-for-Proposals several times a year.
-The Janelia Visitor Program will cover the cost of lodging for the visiting scientist, experiments, technical support from our applications scientists, and microscope time for researchers whose proposals are accepted.
+The Janelia Visitor Program will cover the cost of lodging for the visiting scientist, basic experimental reagents, technical support from our applications scientists, and microscope time for researchers whose proposals are accepted.

 The AIC is generously sponsored by the Gordon and Betty Moore Foundation and the Howard Hughes Medical Institute at Janelia.